Skip to content

 2. Click “New Workspace” — A system folder picker opens.
 Choose or create a folder where CutReady will initialize a workspace.

 3. Name your project — Enter a descriptive title like “Product Demo Q1”.
-CutReady initializes the folder with a project.json manifest and a .git/ directory for version history.
+CutReady initializes the folder with Draftline version history and local CutReady state.

 Use “Open Workspace” on the Home screen to browse to an existing CutReady workspace folder.
-CutReady detects the project.json file and loads the workspace.
+CutReady scans for sketches, storyboards, notes, and multi-project manifests, then initializes Draftline if needed.

 Your most recently used workspaces appear in the Recent Workspaces list on the Home screen for quick access.